Home | Browse Topics | Individual rights & freedoms | Privacy and information | Overview of the privacy and information laws

 Overview of the privacy and information laws

-• agencies must report privacy breaches that cause, or are likely to cause, serious harm (like being hacked) to the Privacy Commissioner and have to tell the people affected
+• Agencies must report privacy breaches that cause, or are likely to cause, serious harm (like being hacked) to the Privacy Commissioner and have to tell the people affected by the breach.

-• the Privacy Commissioner can issue compliance notices to make an agency do or stop doing something.
-Failure to comply could result in a penalty of up to $10,000
+• The Privacy Commissioner can now issue compliance notices to make an agency do or stop doing something.
+Failure to comply could result in a penalty of up to $10,000.

-• New Zealand agencies will have to take reasonable steps to make sure that personal information they send overseas is protected by privacy standards as high as NZ standards
+• New Zealand agencies have to take reasonable steps to make sure that personal information they send overseas is protected by privacy standards that are as high as New Zealand standards.

-What kinds of information does the Privacy Act cover?
+What kinds of information does the Privacy Act apply to?

-However, this exemption doesn’t protect you when you collect, use or give out the information if this would be highly offensive to an ordinary reasonable person.
-This new limit to the exemption was introduced in 2015, to stop the exemption from protecting people for things like “revenge porn”.
+• This exemption doesn’t protect you when you collect, use or give out the information if this would be highly offensive to an ordinary reasonable person (see: “Criminal offences under the Harmful Digital Communications Act”); and

 The Act covers government departments, companies of all sizes, religious groups, schools, clubs and individuals.
-In setting out the different privacy rules, the Act uses the word “agency” as a general term to refer to all bodies and individuals that have to follow those rules.
+The Act uses the word “agency” as a general term to refer to any person or group that have to follow the rules.

 • the news media, when they’re involved in news activities (such as producing TV programmes, or publishing newspaper articles or letters to the editor).
 Complaints about the news media are made to the Broadcasting Standards Authority, the New Zealand Press Council or the courts.